Oil falls after Saudi Arabia, Russia delay meeting

 OPEC+ is working on a deal to cut production by about 10% of world supply, or 10 million barrels per day (bpd), in what member states expect to be an unprecedented global effort.

-Still, sentiment was lifted by Saudi Arabia’s decision to delay releasing its official crude selling prices to Friday awaiting the outcome of the OPEC+ meeting.
+Sentiment was lifted by Saudi Arabia’s decision to delay releasing its official crude selling prices to Friday, pending the outcome of the OPEC+ meeting.

 U.S. President Donald Trump has said he would impose tariffs on crude imports if needed to protect U.S. energy workers from the oil price crash.

+Investor morale in the euro zone fell to an all-time low in April and the bloc’s economy is in deep recession because of the novel coronavirus, a survey showed on Monday.

-“The global economy is in a painful recession and there is inevitably worse to come,” said Stephen Brennock of oil broker PVM.
+“Wherever you look, the narrative is the same: the global economy is in a painful recession,” Stephen Brennock of oil broker PVM said.
 “As OPEC+ ponders fresh supply curbs, you can’t help but think that the oil market will continue to be at the mercy of the virus pandemic.”

 Markets were also spooked when the National Health Commission of China said on Monday that 78 new asymptomatic cases had been identified as of the end of the day on Sunday, compared with 47 the day before.

-Asymptomatic patients, who show no symptoms but can still pass the virus to others, have become China’s chief concern in recent weeks after strict containment measures succeeded in slashing the overall infection rate.
+Asymptomatic patients, who show no symptoms but can still pass the virus to others, have become China’s chief concern after strict containment measures succeeded in cutting the overall infection rate.

-Reporting by Bozorgmehr Sharafedin; Additional reporting by Florence Tan in Singapore and Jessica Resnick-Ault in New York; Editing by David Holmes
+Reporting by Bozorgmehr Sharafedin in London; additional reporting by Florence Tan in Singapore and Jessica Resnick-Ault in New York; editing by David Holmes and Barbara Lewis